Azure-Samples/ms-identity-javascript-angular-tutorial/6-AdvancedScenarios/2-call-api-mt/README.md

 - service: .NET Core web API
 ---

-# Integrate an Angular SPA that uses MSAL Angular to authenticate users with Azure AD calls a protected web API using the multi-tenant integration pattern (SaaS)
+# Integrate an Angular SPA using MSAL Angular to authenticate users with Azure AD and call a protected web API using the multi-tenant integration pattern (SaaS)

 * [Overview](#overview)
 * [Scenario](#scenario)